ClickUp vs Trello: Complete Comparison (2026)

 - ClickUp Free: $0 -- unlimited tasks, all views, 100 automations

-Both free plans are generous.
-ClickUp gives more views and unlimited tasks.
-Trello gives more automation runs and a simpler interface.
+Both free plans work for solo use.
+ClickUp gives more views and unlimited tasks with no collaborator cap.
+Trello gives more automation runs and a simpler interface but caps you at 10 boards and 1 Power-Up per board.

 5-person team (comparable features):